simotark/tf-demo/README.md

 - [x] Create some initial files

 Questions:
-- [ ] How does Terraform authenticate to Azure?
+- [x] How does Terraform authenticate to Azure?
+        Az login
 - [ ] Do I need to keep secrets in Git?
 If so, how?
+        - Gitignore hides some, does it cover everything?
 - [ ]

+Done:
+- Tested basic functions

+To-Do:
+- [ ] Gitignore
+- [ ] variables

 Other stuff:
 `Set-Alias -Name tf -Value terraform.exe` for some convenience after adding terraform to path.
 (Actually, you could probably just add the full path here.)